tuquet/navigo/docs/blocks/close-tab.md

 Close tab or window.

 - **Close active tab** <br>
-	Close the tab that Automa use.
+	Close the tab that Navigo use.
 - **URL** <br>
 	URL or the [match patterns](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Match_patterns#examples) of the tab that you want to close.
 E.g. `http://example.org/` or `*://*.example.org/*`.